 It tastes somewhat similar to sweet potato fries, yet, there is a distinct difference between them due to the sweetness, crispiness and the fluffiness.
 Kuih keria has somehow brought sweet potatoes up a notch.

-When making 'kuih keria', steam the sweet potatoes and mashed them evenly.
+When making kuih keria, steam the sweet potatoes and mash them evenly.
 Leave to cool to room temperature before adding flour to shape into donuts.
 When preparing the sugar coating, use medium to low heat to cook the syrup until it thickens.
-As an alternative, just sprinkle some powdered sugar onto 'kuih keria'.
+As an alternative, just sprinkle some powdered sugar onto kuih keria.

 Despite looking like donuts, no baking powder or yeast is used in this recipe yet it remains fluffy and tastes just as amazing.